• Skip to primary navigation

 The way you arrange your outdoor living space will depend on how much existing and natural shade you already have.
 For example, garden furniture can go directly under a large, full tree that shades part of your patio, or even in the yard.
 And a pergola gives you more flexibility, especially if you have lush vines growing across the top.

-For even more flexibility in furniture arrangements, add a patio umbrella or two.
-An advantage of having patio umbrellas is they can help balance out your furniture for a more cohesive look.
+For even more flexibility in furniture arrangements, add an outdoor sun umbrella or two.
+An advantage of having patio shades is they can help balance out your furniture for a more cohesive look.
+Umbrella bases with wheels make it easy to move the shade to where you want it or store it when not being used.

 Account for the Darkness Too